 Load-in: Please observe the requested load-in time for each concert.
 This will allow everyone time to get settled, arrange seats and stands and be ready for the pre-concert warm-up.

-Each orchestra member is entitled to two free tickets per concert.
+Each orchestra member is entitled to two free tickets per concert series, not including fund raisers (Symphony Swing, etc.).
 Guests should check in with the house manager before the concert.

 SITV is a volunteer organization and encourages members to volunteer to assist in orchestra operations.
 The board asks that each player, or a player’s parent, volunteer for at least one position during the regular concert season.
 Volunteer positions will vary during the year and members are encouraged to discuss volunteer options with any board member.